 - 1. Points on the map are placed at the centre of the local area they represent and do not show the actual location of deaths.
 The size of the circle is proportional to the number of deaths. - 2.
 To protect confidentiality, a small number of deaths have been reallocated between neighbouring areas.
 Given the method used for this, figures for some areas may be different to previously published data. - 3.
 Figures are for deaths registered rather than deaths occurring in each month. - 4.
-Figures exclude death of non-residents and are based on August 2020 boundaries. - 5.
+Figures exclude death of non-residents; geographical boundaries are based on the most up-to-date information available at the time of publication. - 5.
 Deaths "due to COVID-19" include only deaths where COVID-19 was the underlying cause of death. - 6.
 Locally adopted Middle-layer Super Output Area (MSOA) names are provided by House of Commons Library.
 While these names are not officially supported for National Statistics, they are provided here to help local users. - 7.
 Figures are provisional.